 - Their failure caused the accident and your injuries.

 - You suffered physical injuries or financial losses because of the accident.

 If we can show the boater who caused your accident acted negligently, Florida law allows us to hold them responsible for your damages through an insurance claim or a personal injury lawsuit.
 This law applies if you were driving a boat, riding as a passenger on a boat, swimming, skiing, kayaking, canoeing, and potentially other circumstances.

 In rare cases, the liable party may not be the driver of another boat, or there may be additional liable parties.
 For example, if a boat rental company failed to maintain their craft properly and this led to an accident, they may be responsible.
 They might also be liable if they knowingly rented a boat to someone who was noticeably intoxicated.
 As a part of managing your case, we will identify any and all possible liable parties.

-We Can Navigate the Legal Process for You
+Our Jacksonville Boat Accident Attorneys Can Navigate The Legal Process For You

 From the moment we begin our complimentary evaluation of your case, we work to build the most persuasive case possible on your behalf.